Psalms play a significant role in Christian worship.

 - Psalms were understood to be chanted aloud.
 When Hannah prayed silently with her lips moving and not making a sound, no one could blame Eli the priest for thinking that she was drunk!
 (1 Samuel 1:13) Now, no one will accuse you for being drunk at church if you don’t join in and sing the Psalms, but why would you not sing Psalms when they were meant to be sung?

 - As a book in the Bible, Psalms are words of God.
 To let the words of God come out of your own body to praise God is to let God move through you to communicate with God, as Jesus communicates with His Father!
 That is, we actually allow ourselves to be the body of Christ!

 - The various types of Psalms cover our usual moments in our daily living (praise, thanksgiving, laments, joy and hope after laments, etc).
 So, why not let Psalms accompany us in our daily prayer?
 As Prof. Di Giovanni said, all we need is to re-understand Psalms in our own context to make them meaningful.
-In fact, one participant on Saturday made a comment on how it could be so upsetting to read the daily news and suggested that we have our Book of Psalms handy whenever we watch the news!
+In fact, one participant on Saturday made a comment on how it could be so upsetting to read the daily news and suggested that we should consider having our Book of Psalms handy whenever we watch the news!